FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 In the terminal, this is indicated by `~/nexusvalidation` ( \~ = /home/USER)

-open the thermal and go into this directory by:
+Open the thermal and go into this directory by:

 ```
 cd /home/USER/nexusvalidation